-The program director must have at least three years of documented educational and/or administrative experience and at least three years of participation as an active faculty member in an ACGME-accredited internal medicine cardiovascular disease fellowship or interventional cardiology fellowship.
+The program director must have at least three years of documented educational and/or administrative experience and at least three years of participation as an active faculty member in an ACGME-accredited fellowship in internal medicine cardiovascular disease, pediatric cardiology, or ACHD.
 (Core)

-Subspecialty-Specific Background and Intent: The educational/administrative experience can be as an associate program director, core faculty member, faculty member, or subspecialty education coordinator for an ACGME-accredited internal medicine residency program, or as program director, associate program director, core faculty member, or faculty member for an ACGME-accredited internal medicine subspecialty program.
+Subspecialty-Specific Background and Intent: The educational/administrative experience can be as program director, associate program director, core faculty member, or faculty member for an ACGME accredited cardiovascular disease, pediatric cardiology, or ACHD.
 The experience does not include time spent as a fellow.
-Chief residency experience in a fourth-year position with junior faculty member responsibilities does count.
 Teaching/administrative experience is cumulative across multiple programs.